bo3zoo/cyse130/README.md

 **Escape Protocol** is a text-based adventure game where the player wakes up inside a locked research facility during a security breach.
 The player must make choices, collect items, interact with NPCs, complete challenges, and find a way to escape.

-This is a **one-file Python version**, so all game systems are inside one file.
+This project uses a modular Python structure with separate files for the story, challenges, inventory, game engine, and cybersecurity systems.

 ## Team Members